aelvan/Imager-Craft/README.md

 		{ width: 600, jpegQuality: 65 },
 		{ width: 400, jpegQuality: 65 }
 		], { ratio: 16/9, position: 'bottom-right', jpegQuality: 80 }) %}

+Imager 1.5.0 also introduced a convenient `fillTransforms` config setting which makes the above code even simpler:

+	{% set transformedImages = craft.imager.transformImage(image, [
+		{ width: 1200 },
+		{ width: 600, jpegQuality: 65 },
+		{ width: 400, jpegQuality: 65 }
+		], { ratio: 16/9, position: 'bottom-right', jpegQuality: 80 }, { fillTransforms: true }) %}

+See the `fillTransforms`, `fillAttribute` and `fillInterval` settings for more information.

 The plugin also includes some additional methods that helps you streamline the creation of responsive images.
 With the above transformed images, you can output the appropriate srcset like this, with a base64-encoded placeholder in the src attribute:

     <img src="{{ craft.imager.base64Pixel(16, 9) }}" sizes="100vw" srcset="{{ craft.imager.srcset(transformedImages) }}">